trcummings/Materials-Editor-Widget/README.md

 3. Skeletonizing - This took slightly longer than I expected because I opted to use a React feature I was only passingly familiar with called "hooks".
 But I figured it would make the code clean and have vanishingly slim room for error (I was right).
 The tradeoff is that it made testing much, much harder.

 4. Styling - I'll be honest, I had to brush off some dust, but it came back quick.
+However, without being given ratios in the mocks I had to do a lot of guesswork, and couldn't quite reach "pixel perfection".

 5. Formalizing - I wanted genuine frontend-backend interaction for this, so I wrote a mock backend, an APO call helper, and a few little helpers for generating test data.
 This added some extra time.

 6. Tests - Hoo boy.
 Not only had I not worked with Jest and Enzyme before, but I hadn't written test suites in a while, nor had I much experience with Unit tests.
 A couple of those hours were spent reading and familiarizing myself with conventions, the API docs of both Jest and Enzyme.
 Then, I hit this insane snag for daring to use a modern React convention (Hooks) with a testing helper written by someone other than Facebook (Enzyme).
 Every project has a bug or implementation snag that makes you want to eat your keyboard.
 Not to mention I had some lurking bugs in my mocked implementation of the fetch API.
 This all should have taken 2.5 hours tops.

-7. Documentation - Not much to say here just that I wasn't very familiar with writing in a JSDoc convention before this.
+7. Documentation - I wasn't very familiar with writing in a JSDoc convention before this so I had to do a bunch of reading. `npm run docs` does not generate a nice and comprehensive website either.
+If I could start over, or if I had more time, I would modify it to fit React "Styleguidist" convention.

 8. Tweaking - Can't help it, I'd sit down at my workstation, notice some little thing, and futz with it for anywhere from 5 minutes to 15.
 And I did this sometimes multiple times a day.